Exit Planning for Family Businesses

 For instance, the Estate-Tax-Relief-Act-2010 expired December 31, 2012!

 HELPFUL TIP - Planning is key to developing a successful exit strategy - it takes time and money.
-We often advise family business entrepreneurs to consider assigning the responsibility for organizing the their parents exit strategy to the
+We often advise family business entrepreneurs to consider assigning the responsibility for ORGANIZING their parents exit strategy to the

 "WITHOUT A GOOD QUESTION A GOOD ANSWER HAS NO PLACE TO GO..."